 Measurement data is made available to the public and can be obtained by searching for specific data sets on the GML Data Search page, or directly from the GML ftp public data server.

 These data are made freely available to the public and the scientific community in the belief that their wide dissemination will lead to greater understanding and new scientific insights.
 The availability of these data does not constitute publication of the data.
 NOAA relies on the ethics and integrity of the user to assure that GML receives fair credit for their work.
 If the data are obtained for potential use in a publication or presentation, GML should be informed at the outset of the nature of this work.
 If the GML data are essential to the work, or if an important result or conclusion depends on the GML data, co-authorship may be appropriate.
 This should be discussed at an early stage in the work.
-Manuscripts using the GML data should be sent to GML for review before they are submitted for publication so we can insure that the quality and limitations of the data are accurately represented.
+Manuscripts using the GML data should be sent to GML for review before they are submitted for publication so we can ensure that the quality and limitations of the data are accurately represented.

 Every effort is made to produce the most accurate and precise measurements possible.
 However, we reserve the right to make corrections to the data based on recalibration of standard gases or for other reasons deemed scientifically justified.